 Example 1.
 You are a construction worker.
 You live and regularly work in Los Angeles.
 You are a member of a trade union in Los Angeles that helps you get work in the Los Angeles area.
 Because of a shortage of work, you took a job on a construction project in Fresno.
-Your job was scheduled to end in eight months, and you planned to return to Los Angeles at that time.
-The job actually lasted 10 months, after which time you returned to Los Angeles.
-Your family continued to live in your home in Los Angeles.
+Your job was scheduled to end in 8 months.
+The job actually lasted 10 months.